fofp/cocktography/SPECIFICATION.md

 A cocktographic message consists of a cockchain of cockblocks; that is a chain of one or more block messages.
 Each cockblock contains two kontol
 chodes: a begin chode and an end chode.
 These kontol chodes surround one or more cyphallic chodes.
-One or more spaces, codepoint `0x20`, separate chodes.
+One or more spaces, code point `0x20`, separate chodes.
 A valid cockblock consists only of valid chodes separated by spaces.

 If the begin kontol chode, the cyphallic chode(s), and the end kontol chode